Telecommunications Excise Tax Act (TETA)

 Prepaid telephone calling arrangements (prepaid calling cards) are not subject to Telecommunications Excise Tax but are subject to sales tax.

 The rate, which can be imposed in quarter-percent increments, cannot exceed 6%.
 The department collects the municipal tax for all municipalities that have an ordinance in effect other than the city of Chicago.
-For the most current tax rate information, see use the "Tax Rate Finder".
+For the most current tax rate information, use the “Tax Rate Database”.